bienary/Steghub-DevOps-Cloud-Engineering-Load-Balancer-Solution-With-Nginx-and-SSL-TLS/README.md

 By completing this project, engineers gain real-world experience configuring Nginx load-balancing mechanisms, establishing trusted SSL termination, managing DNS and domain validation, and ensuring compliant, encrypted data flow across all layers of a web system.

+## Task
+This project consists of two parts:

+> Configure Nginx as a Load Balancer

+> Register a new domain name and configure secured connection using SSL/TLS certificates

 <img width="888" height="519" alt="image" src="https://github.com/user-attachments/assets/9f973ff1-4b47-473b-8a9b-178a8d9075e4" />